EperLuo/CellTempo/README.md

 **Autoregressive forecasting of single-cell state transitions**

-CellTempo is a **temporal single-cell foundation model** that learns cellular dynamics as a generative process and forecasts long-range cell-state transition trajectories from snapshot measurements in a fully **autoregressive** manner.
+CellTempo is a **temporal single-cell model** that learns cellular dynamics as a generative process and forecasts long-range cell-state transition trajectories from snapshot measurements in a fully **autoregressive** manner.

 - It first compresses each single-cell transcriptome into a compact sequence of **discrete cell codes** with a Vector-Quantized VAE (CellTempo-VQVAE).
 - It then models cellular temporal progression with a **decoder-only Transformer** (CellTempo-Backbone) that autoregressively predicts ordered sequences of cell codes, where each sequence corresponds to a biologically grounded multi-step trajectory.